-• either: (1) stockholders' equity of at least \$2.5 million; (2) a market value of listed securities of at least \$35 million; or (3) net income of at least \$500,000 in the most recently completed fiscal year or in two of the last three most recently completed fiscal years;80

-- at least 300 round lot shareholders;81

-- at least 500,000 publicly held shares;82

-- a market value of publicly held shares of at least \$1 million;83

-- a minimum bid price of \$1 a share;84 and

-- at least two registered and active market-makers, one of which may be a market-maker entering a stabilizing bid.85
+- either: (1) stockholders' equity of at least \$2.5 million (Equity Standard); (2) a market value of listed securities of at least \$35 million (Market Value of Listed Securities Standard); or (3) net income of at least \$500,000 in the most recently completed fiscal year or in two of the last three most recently completed fiscal years (Net Income Standard);64 - at least 300 public shareholders;65 - at least 500,000 publicly held shares;66 - a market value of publicly held shares of at least \$1 million;67 - a minimum bid price of \$1 a share; 68 and - at least two registered and active market-makers, one of which may be a market-maker entering a stabilizing bid.
+69

-Failure to Meet NCM Continuing Listing Requirements
+Failure to Meet Continuing Listing Requirements (NGM, NGSM, and NCM)

-If, as is the case for securities listed on the NGM, the Listing Qualifications Department determines that the company does not meet a listing standard, it will immediately notify the company of the deficiency.
-Deficiency notifications are of four types: (i) a Staff Delisting Determination, which is a notification that, unless appealed, will subject the company to immediate suspension and delisting; (ii) a notification of deficiency for which the company may submit a plan of compliance to the Listing Qualifications Department for review; (iii) a notification of deficiency for which the company is entitled to an automatic cure or compliance period; and (iv) a letter of public reprimand.86
+The Listing Qualifications Department will immediately notify any company that fails to meet a maintenance requirement.
+Depending on the type of deficiency, the Listings Qualifications Department will issue one of the following four types of notifications: (i) a Staff Delisting Determination, which is a notification that, unless appealed, will subject the company to immediate suspension and delisting; (ii) a notification of deficiency for which the company may submit a plan of compliance to the Listing Qualifications Department for review; (iii) a notification of deficiency, which automatically grants the company a cure or compliance period; or (iv) a letter of public reprimand.70